Wednesday, November 30, 2011

 Bennett Lane Winery

-The tasting fee is $15.
-Our tasting started off with the decent enough 2008 Reserve Chardonnay which is sold for $45.
-It has 35% malolactic fermentation with seven months on French Oak.
-Next was the very nice 2006 Maximus that won double gold at the SF Chronicle Wine Competition.
-It is 64% Cab, 19% Merlot, 9% Syrah, 5% Malbec and 3% Petite Verdot.
-Purple in color with cherry and chocolate on the nose this is a full, ripe, soft wine that is easy to drink but still interesting with a very long finish.
+The tasting fee at the time of our visit was $15.
+Our tasting started off with the Bennett Lane 2008 Reserve Chardonnay which is sold for $45.
+It had 35% malolactic conversion with seven months on French Oak.
+6000 cases were produced.
+I got mostly apple on the nose with mostly apple and pear on the palate.
+It was pleasant if not memorable.
+Next was the very nice Bennett Lane 2006 Maximus.
+It won double gold at the SF Chronicle Wine Competition and is 64% Cab, 19% Merlot, 9% Syrah, 5% Malbec and 3% Petite Verdot.
+Purple in color with cherry and chocolate on the nose this was a full bodied, fruit forward Cabernet blend that was easy to drink but still interesting with a very long finish.
+I got mostly ripe cherry and mocha on the palate, very round, soft.
 At $35 a bottle it is a bargain.
-They had a special on it for wine club members at only $24.50, which is in incredible deal.
-Next was the 2005 Merlot, at $47, which we both liked.
-This is well balanced, with touches of cherry, soft tannins and a nice finish.
-Even better was the 2006 Cabernet Sauvignon that was given 94 points by Robert Whitley.
-This had an aroma of cherry with soft tannins, full body but very smooth and a nice finish.
-This is well worth the $55 it sells for.
-We also tasted the well-balanced 2006 Reserve Cabernet Sauvignon at $95 which both of us liked.
+They had a special sale on it for wine club members at only $24.50, which is in incredible deal.
+Next was the Bennett Lane 2005 Merlot, at $47, which we both liked.
+This was well balanced, with cherry, soft tannins and a nice, medium plus length finish.
+Even better was the Bennett Lane 2006 Cabernet Sauvignon that was given 94 points by Robert Whitley.
+This had a good aroma with a palate of cherry with soft, well integrated tannins and some vanilla.
+It was full bodied but very smooth with a good finish.
+This is well worth the $55.
+We also tasted the well-balanced Bennett Lane 2006 Reserve Cabernet Sauvignon at $95 which both of us liked.
+Although we enjoyed each pour, the Maximus stood out as a fantastic deal.

-If you like red wines, you really should visit Bennet Lane Winery.
+If you like red wines, especially Cabs and Cab blends, you really should visit Bennett Lane Winery.
 They have a number of good wineries up that way and some good places for lunch in Calistoga.
 Wine prices at Calistoga wineries seem less than most other areas of Napa Valley for comparable wines, and there seem to be fewer tourists.
+Much thanks to Dave, our host, who was very pleasant and informative.

 Bennett Lane Winery